 Drawn from replant.ca

-Most planters liked to wear some sort of pants, but I preferred to wear shorts and some sort of polypropelene stretchable spandex type long johns <link to stores in Van and Prince George> .
+Most planters liked to wear some sort of pants, but I prefer to wear shorts and some sort of polypropelene stretchable spandex type long johns.
 I found that pant legs could slow down the movement of my legs.
 If possible, get white ones to help reflect the hot sun more.
 Also, deer and horseflies like black more.
 They’ll tend to rip when rubbed against broken twigs and what not, so get an extra pair for a season.

-Many planters <beef up keywords..> like to use Gators <link to> , mostly to keep twigs from falling between your boots and your socks – a rather annoying place to get to.
+Many planters like to use Gators, mostly to keep twigs from falling between your boots and your socks – a rather annoying place to get to in order to remove them.
 Otherwise I would just grab some camp duct tape every morning and tape it over my boot openings, while most of the time I found I didn’t even need to do that.

 If it is not so hot and buggy that you need to cover your head with some white covering, make sure to get a bandanna, so you can look like a cool treeplanter.
 Maybe have a clean one for days off.
 Or roll it up mostly just to keep the sweat from dripping into your eyes.

-Boots (here’s a good link on treeplanting boots and gear <branch out to new page..>) should be as light and as water proof as possible.
+Boots should be as light and as water proof as possible.
 If you think you might treeplant for only one season, I found a 40 dollar pair of hiking boots that seemed to last fine.
 Others buy the very expensive pair sold at Marks Work Wearhouse and that are insured for the season.
 They bring it back and get a new one.
 I guess no company would think that a profession could abuse boots so severely.
 But if you get onto steeper ground with big dead logs, it would be good to get corks as well.
 Try to get the light version, because any added weight to your feet will slow you down markedly when clambering over large logs.
 When the logs get wet, it can get rather dangerous on steep ground, not to mention that you will be walking much slower so as not to hurt yourself in some accident.